Barnard 150 - The Seahorse Nebula: Image Processing Walkthrough

 5. Process the Linear Lum Data

-Run DBE for the SHO linear image.
+Run DBE for the Lum linear image.
 Use subtraction for the correction method.
 Choose a sampling plan that avoids the nebulae.

 Run BXT - correct only.
 This cleans up and stars at the corners.